ben-githubs/Worksheet-Gen/README.md

 ## Prerequisites
 Obviously, install Python.
 Any edition of Python 3 should do.
 The only 3rd-party library used is Jinja2, which can be installed as follows:

     pip install Jinja2

 ## Installation
 Clone the reposititory, or download the `wsgen` folder.
-Place it somewhere in your PYTHONPATH, or inside your project directory.
+Place it somewhere in your `PYTHONPATH`, or inside your project directory.

 # Usage
 To use `wsgen`, type `import wsgen` at the top of your python file.